What is incontinence?

 How do you know if you have urinary incontinence?

-The biggest sign of urinary incontinence is leakage, especially when exercising, sneezing, or laughing.
+The biggest sign is leakage, especially when exercising, sneezing, or laughing.
 Other signs can include feeling ‘suddenly full’, or that you need to race to the toilet to make it on time (or may not make it at all).

 It’s important to remember that these symptoms aren’t an issue of ‘holding it too long’ – they can happen at any time of the day, whether you need to go or not.